How to set up a limited company for buy to let

 Are you getting ready to set up a limited company for your buy-to-let property business?
 If you’ve done your research, crunched the numbers and have decided a limited company is the right choice, then this chapter is for you.

-Before you dive into the Companies House website, there are six key decisions that you (and your business partner or spouse) need to make about your company structure.
+Before you dive into the Companies House website, there are seven key decisions that you (and your business partner or spouse) need to make about your company structure.

 Is it just you, or are you adding your spouse or business partner too?